 A nationwide program that identifies people with dementia who wander away and returns them to their homes.
 For a registration fee, families can register their loved one in a national confidential computer database.
 They also receive an identification bracelet or necklace and other identification and educational materials.

 This fact sheet was prepared by Family Caregiver Alliance in cooperation with California’s statewide system of Caregiver Resource Centers.
 Reviewed by Beth Logan, M.S.W., Education and Training Consultant and Specialist in Dementia Care.
-Funded by the California Department of Mental Health. © 2004 Family Caregiver Alliance.
+Funded by the California Department of Mental Health. © 2004 (revised 2008) Family Caregiver Alliance.
 All rights reserved.
-FS-CGTU20050610.